anithauday/cake-manager/README.md

 ## Running Integration Tests

-- **cake-manager-integration-tests**
+- **cake-manager-integration-test**

-  - Open a terminal and navigate to `cake-manager/cake-manager-integration-tests` folder
+  - Open a terminal and navigate to `cake-manager/cake-manager-integration-test` folder

   - Run the following `Maven` command to start the application
     ```